The future of video content management is MX1 360

 Broadcasting with future technologies

-According to an extensive report by the Asia Video Industry Association, Asia-Pacific now has 629 million pay-TV subscribers, 3.1 billion broadband subscribers, and is witnessing a growth in the subscription VoD sector .
+According to an extensive report by the Asia Video Industry Association, Asia-Pacific now has 629 million pay-TV subscribers, 3.1 billion broadband subscribers, and is witnessing a growth in the subscription video-on-demand (VOD) sector .

 The region has leap-frogged in terms of technology adoption, and viewers have been quick to embrace new ways of consuming video content.
 Between linear and non-linear, broadcasters now need to deliver video content across multiple formats, resolutions and devices, both live and on-demand.
 With this comes complex workflows and multiple disparate delivery systems.